praveenpuglia/praveenpuglia.github.io/_posts/2016-02-13-people-i-learn-from.md

 ---
 The world of web development is wild.
 Every day there are literally tons of new things to learn.
 I feel exhausted time to time and it's really important for one to remain inspired.
 I like it when I look at work done by people and wonder wide eyed - *How the heck is this done?*.
 That inspires me.

 Following people on Internet has been the key for me to learn new things and experiment with latest and greatest stuff.
 It's also been a great source of knowledge of future tech.
-It also gave me the opportunity to talk to them time to time and even [meet them](/meeting-lea-and-chris/).
-Here's a short list of people I follow for their amazing work.
+It gave me the opportunity to talk to them time to time and even [meet them](/meeting-lea-and-chris/).
+Here's a short list of people I follow for their amazing work & everyday tips.

 #### [Lea Verou](https://twitter.com/LeaVerou)
 Following her on twitter did a lot of good to me.
 She writes about everything in web development world.
 I often find that the tips she posts laer become some of the real good tools/techniques I ever used.